Impacts of Aggregation on Model Diversity and Consumer Utility: Model

-The core phenomenon that we will study is \textit{aggregation}, when a user selects across multiple available models.
-The specific method of aggregation that we will study is choice-based aggregation, where a user chooses a particular model and realizes its value.
-We model selection as probabilistic, so given a set of models with values given by $\valvec_{\task}$, $\ppick_{\model}(\valvec_{\task})\in [0, 1]$ denotes the probability that model $\model$ is selected (constrained so the total probability of items being picked sums up to 1: $\sum_{\model \in [\nagents]} \ppick_{\model}(\valvec_{\task})) = 1$).
-Thus, a user's utility is
+\textbf{Aggregation:} The core phenomenon that we will study is \textit{aggregation}, when a user derives utility across multiple available models.
+We will focus on \emph{choice-based aggregation}, where for each task a user has some probability $\ppick_{\model}(\valvec_{\task})\in [0, 1]$ of picking a particular model.
+We require that the total probability of models being picked sums up to 1: $\sum_{\model \in [\nagents]} \ppick_{\model}(\valvec_{\task})) = 1$.
+A user's utility for a particular task given choice-based aggregation is given by the expected value of the model she picks: $\agg{\valvec_{\task}} = \sum_{\model \in [\nagents]} \val_{\model, \task} \cd \ppick_{\model}(\valvec_{\task})$.
 We will define $\ppick_{i}(\valvec) = 0$ if $\valvec_i = \emptyset$: any model that fails to return an answer has probability 0 of being picked.
-We will use $\oplus$ to denote adding another value to the list: that is $\valvec \oplus \val$ is the vector $\valvec$ with the value $\val$ appended to it.
-The functional form within Equation \ref{eq:choiceselect} is quite flexible.
-A few special cases are presented below:
+A few special cases of choice-based aggregation are: \emph{random} aggregation, where the choice model picks randomly among items, and \emph{optimal} aggregation, which always picks the item with highest value (randomizing in the case of ties).